-This policy was initially adopted by the Board of Management on 9/4/14 and has been reviewed and revised accordingly yearly since this date.
+This policy was adopted by the Board of Management on 9/4/14

 This policy has been made available to school personnel/members of the school community and published on the school website with hard copies available to parents in the school foyer.
 Copies of this policy will be made available to the DES and the school's Patron if requested.